The confusing Scooter Braun exodus, explained

 Because Braun is such a high-profile industry figure himself, what might otherwise have been niche industry news became a major media sensation as people all across social media wondered what triggered the string of departures.

 However, it’s important to take a step back and look at what we actually know.
 Bieber, despite kicking off this whole news cycle, has yet to confirm he’s leaving, and SBP sources have repeatedly insisted he’s not.
-Menzel left Braun’s management almost nine months ago, so her exit seems unconnected to anything happening now.
+Indeed, Billboard recently reported that Bieber has about four years left on his contract with Braun, though he may be “exploring all [his] options.”
+Menzel left Braun’s management almost nine months ago, so her exit seems unconnected to what’s happening now.
 Same with Balvin, who left in May.
+If it’s true that, as the AP reported, Jepsen, BabyJake, and Roth haven’t been managed by Braun in “quite some time,” that also implies they may have left at various times and for various reasons.

 That leaves us with Lovato and Grande as the only currently confirmed (or semi-confirmed) recent exits from the company.
 Lovato joined SBP in 2019, and released two studio albums under Braun, Dancing with the Devil (2021) and Holy Fvck (2022).
 Lovato’s personal life during that time had been intense; according to the 2021 documentary Dancing With the Devil, Braun explained that he signed Lovato shortly after they’d finished a long period in rehab.
 Lovato has since returned to rehab at least once more since then; they’ve also come out as nonbinary.